-A SPICE program (ltSPICE) was used to combine the write/erase and read simulation results, which were produced using the software packages nextnano.MSB and nextnano++ respectively [7].
-There are many examples of SPICE models that have been used to characterize floating gate memories [13], [19], [20].
-However, they are usually focused on modelling a device that has already been fabricated, extracting information for the model from experimental measurements such as capacitive coupling coefficients and tunneling parameters (tunneling parameters can also be modelled [20]).
+A SPICE program (ItSPICE) was used to combine the write/erase and read simulation results, which were produced using the software packages nextnano.MSB and nextnano++, respectively [7].
+There are many examples of SPICE models that have been used to characterize FG memories [13], [19], [20].
+However, they are usually focused on modeling a device that has already been fabricated, extracting information for the model from experimental measurements such as capacitive coupling coefficients and tunneling parameters (tunneling parameters can also be modeled [20]).
 These are then inserted into the simulation to compare directly with experimental data [19], [20].
-In this work, where there are no established models or experimentally-derived parameters available, the data for the tunneling mechanism is represented by a voltage-controlled current source (VCCS), modelling the current (for a device area, Atun) from a multiple-peaked asymmetric-Gaussian fit to the simulated tunneling results of Fig. 1f.
+In this article, where there are no established models or experimentally derived parameters available, the data for the tunneling mechanism are represented by a voltage-controlled current source (VCCS), modeling the current (for a device area, A{tun}) from a multiple peaked asymmetric-Gaussian fit to the simulated tunneling results of Fig. 1(f).
 The result is dependent on the voltage applied across the tunneling region.
-The voltage across the tunneling region comes from two biases during the write and erase processes; the CG voltage and the source (S) voltage.
-The combined bias across the tunneling region is determined from separate investigations of the band structure gradient (and resonant tunneling alignments) using a Poisson-Schrodinger solver for an extended nextnano++ simulation of the device with voltages applied from both the CG and S. These provide a relationship between the voltages across the contacts with the voltage seen by the tunneling region of the device.
-Figure 1f already includes these corrections for a CG voltage only.
+The voltage across the tunneling region comes from two biases during the write and erase processes: the CG voltage and the source (S) voltage.
+The combined bias across the tunneling region is determined from separate investigations of the band structure gradient (and RT alignments) using a Poisson-Schrodinger solver for an extended nextnano++ simulation of the device with voltages applied from both the CG and S. These provide a relationship between the voltages across the contacts with the voltage seen by the tunneling region of the device.
+Fig. 1(f) already includes these corrections for a CG voltage only.
 This gives us a physical model of the tunneling voltages that is likely to be more accurate than the capacitive coupling approximation [20].